alexgurr/react-conversation-form/README.md

 Todo:

+- Expose icons and all configuration options through props (only subset currently supported)
 - Turn this into an NPM module (not yet initialised with package json)
 - Add build step for compiling to ES5 and for compiling SCSS to CSS
 - Add this to the NPM repo